Chocobozzz/PeerTube/support/doc/production.md

 ## Installation

-**Please don't install PeerTube for production on a small device behind a low bandwidth connection because it could slow down the fediverse.**
+**Please don't install PeerTube for production on a small device behind a low bandwidth connection (example: a Raspberry PI behind your ADSL link) because it could slow down the fediverse.**

 ### Dependencies